AlexandreLeonetti/javaPrep/readme.md

 -Question 23;

-Write the body of the calc(array. n1. n2)
+Write the body of the calc(array. n1. n2) method.
-method

 array is an array of integers.
-The l and n2 parameters are integers defined by the relation
-- n2 < array.
+The n1  and n2 parameters are integers defined by the relation 0<=n1 <= n2 < array.
 Length.
-The cale method should retur the sum of the integers of array whose index belongs to the [n1; n2] intervall
+The calc method should return the sum of the integers of array whose index belongs to the [n1; n2] intervall

 class Solution {
     //@return the sum of integers whose index is between nl and n2 public static int calc(int[] array, int n1, int n2) {
         return 0;
     }
 }

 ```java